The Roommate I Never Met | Roulez MagazineJuly 20, 2020

-Now that I know the story of Jimmie – her beauty, time spent in the big blue bedroom, love and children – I feel some warm closure in my life, after 30 years of unanswered questions.
+Now that I know the story of Jimmie after 30 years of unanswered questions and have knowledge of her beauty, time spent in the big blue bedroom, love and children, I feel some warm closure in my life.
 I waited so long to learn about her, it seems.
 The world of technology had to catch up to my world of interest.
-I also had to await the right time to know Jimmie, my ever-present roommate.

 Sadly, that time comes three years too late.
 I will never know Jimmie in person.
 But perhaps I can learn from her life and even the life of Mary Wells Lawrence.
 Maybe that lesson is that I still have much living to do and I should do well enough to intrigue the next young lady who daydreams in that blue bedroom.